 We've been providing guidance and advice about the Driving Theory Test for 22 years, so we thought it would be helpful to answer some of the most popular questions we've been asked by our learner driver community.

-The Multiple Choice Theory Test was introduced on the 1st July 1997 and is your first step in becoming a full UK driving licence holder.
+The Driving Theory Test was introduced on the 1st of July 1997 and is the first step in becoming a full UK driving licence holder.

-How much does the Theory Test cost?
+How much does the Driving Theory Test cost?

 How is the Theory Test taken?

-The Theory Test is taken on a computer at an official DVSA test centre and consists of two individual tests.
-The first is a multiple-choice test, and the second is a Hazard Perception Test.
+The Theory Test is taken on a computer at an official DVSA test centre and consists of two individual tests which must both be taken on the same day.

 For the multiple-choice test, you will be required to answer 50 questions covering topics that include alertness, attitude, safety, road signs, and much more.

 Before the Theory Test begins you’ll be given full instructions on how the test works.
 It’s important to listen carefully so you know what to expect and can react accordingly.

 You also have the option of going through a practice session of the multiple-choice questions to get used to the layout of the test.

-What happens on the Theory Test?
+What happens on the Driving Theory Test?